(03) 5271 7654

 Medical Oncologist

-Dr Kate Dunn was born in Geelong, but underwent her undergraduate degree at Adelaide University, and completed her physician training in Melbourne at the Alfred Hospital, Peter MacCallum Cancer Centre and Barwon Health.
+Born in Geelong, Kate completed her undergraduate degree at Adelaide University, and completed her physician training in Melbourne at the Alfred Hospital, Peter MacCallum Cancer Centre and Barwon Health.
 Kate has completed additional training in palliative care whilst at The Alfred Hospital, and worked as a clinical oncology fellow at Peter MacCallum in clinical trials in lung, head and neck and gynaecological cancers, with exposure to clinical trials and immunotherapy.

-Kate is currently a clinical research fellow at the Walter and Eliza Hall, working in the personalised medicine division with Professor Peter Gibbs.
-This work involves using large scale cancer registry data to examine real world cancer outcomes, looking for opportunities for quality improvement and developing registry based clinical trials.
+Kate is a clinical research fellow at the Walter and Eliza Hall, working in the personalised medicine division with Prof. Peter Gibbs.
+Her work involves using large scale cancer registry data to examine real world cancer outcomes, looking for opportunities for quality improvement and developing registry based clinical trials.

-Kate treats all solid-organ malignancies, but has a particular interest in breast, gynaecological and gastrointestinal cancers.
+Kate has a particular interest in breast, gynaecological and gastrointestinal cancers.

 DR. REBECCA PRINCE